 Why Nations Fail: The Origins of Power, Prosperity and Poverty (2013) by D. Acemoglu and J.A.
 Robinson

-Developed countries are wealthy because of ‘inclusive economic institutions’ – Basically a combination of state and free market in which
+Developed countries are wealthy because of ‘inclusive economic institutions’ – Basically a combination of the state and the free market in which:

-- The state enables investment and growth through providing education and infrastructure, which private business uses, and
+- The state enables investment and growth through providing education and infrastructure..

 - The state is controlled by its citizens, rather than monopolised by a small elite.
-Crucially, there needs to be a democratic principle at work in which people in politics establish institutions and laws which work for the majority of people, rather than just working to make them rich.
+Crucially, there needs to be a democratic principle at work in which people in politics establish institutions and laws which work for the majority of people, rather than just working to benefit the rich.